-They make money by interesting means, and from their travels bring home t-shirts that are also interesting in sort of New World Order sort of way: VIP t-shirts for an Arianne satellite launch in French Guiana, or a tourist tee from Pyongyang, North Korea (it was gray and green), or embroidered t-shirts from the U.S. Embassy in Kuwait, or plush tees from favored military or national security contractors.
+They make money by interesting means, and from their travels bring home t-shirts that are also interesting in a sort of New World Order sort of way: VIP t-shirts for an Arianne satellite launch in French Guiana; a tourist tee from Pyongyang, North Korea (it was gray and green); embroidered t-shirts from the U.S. Embassy in Kuwait; plush tees from favored military or national security contractors.

 And these are just the tees that end up at the Goodwill.
 God know what else is hiding in those privileged closets.
 But I found this one.

-Somebody was on the team that rolled out a $2 billion nuclear-power attack submarine: the USS California, SSN 781.
+Somebody was on the team that rolled out a $2 billion nuclear-powered attack submarine: the USS California, SSN 781.
 This shirt honors the commissioning of that vessel in 2011.

 Take a good look at the t-shirt and all the California iconography.
 There’s the Great Seal of the State of California hanging over the sea like a sun; there’s the Bear Flag.
 Even the name “USS California” is printed in a 19th- or early-20th century font that I used to see in old school books.
 The ship’s motto, “Silence is Golden,” refers to both the Golden State, and the ship’s stealthy nature.
 Northrop Grumman’s PR department tried hard to link a 21st century killing machine to California’s heritage.